On the Spectrum of Nonstandard Dedekind Rings: Introduction

 Nonstandard analysis was invented in the 1960s by Abraham Robinson (\cite{robinson1961}, \cite{robinson1996}) and nonstandard methods have been successfully applied to calculus, functional analysis and stochastic in the last decades.
 Algebraic and arithmetic applications also exist but are less common.
 The fundamental contributions go back to A. Robinson (\cite{algnum}, \cite{dedekind}, \cite{arithmetic}, \cite{topics}) and a major result was the nonstandard proof of the Siegel-Mahler Theorem by A. Robinson and P. Roquette (\cite{robinson-roquette}).
 It was shown that there is a relation between the geometry of varieties over number fields and the number theory of nonstandard number fields (\cite{macintyre}, \cite{kani1980}).
 Ideals in nonstandard number fields were studied in \cite{cherlin}, \cite{cherlindedekind} and \cite{klingen1975}.

-The main aim of this paper is to recall, reformulate and extend the results on the ideal structure of nonstandard Dedekind domains and to analyse their relation to standard rings and fields, in particular for number fields.
-This contribution focuses on nonstandard {\em number theory}; a subsequent paper will treat the {\em geometric} and {\em arithmetic} aspects.
+The main aim of this paper is to recall, reformulate and extend the results on the ideal structure of nonstandard Dedekind domains and to describe the spectrum and the valuation spectrum.
+This contribution focuses on nonstandard {\em number theory}; subsequent work will treat the {\em geometric} and {\em arithmetic} aspects.

-In Section 2 we review some facts on lattices, filters and ideals.
+In Section 2 we review the relevant facts on lattices, filters and ideals.
 We relate ideals of rings to ideals of lattices.
 Then we briefly introduce nonstandard extensions and recall some definitions and principles from nonstandard analysis.

 Section 3 contains a description of ideals in internal Dedekind rings using lattice and valuation theory.
 These rings have a rich ideal structure.
 We show how lattices and filters can be used to to classify general ideals, prime ideals and maximal ideals.
 An important property is that internal Dedekind rings are Pr\"ufer rings.
 Each prime ideal is contained in exactly one maximal ideal.
-We consider the corresponding valuation rings and their residue fields, determine the value groups and describe the prime ideals using valuation theory.
-The Riemann-Zariski space and the valuation spectrum of internal Dedekind rings and their quotient fields is investigated.
+We consider the corresponding valuation rings and their residue fields and determine the value groups.
+The chain of prime ideals in a given maximal ideal corresponds to the ordered set of subgroups of the value group.
+We describe the spectrum and the maximum spectrum using lattices, ultrafilters and value groups.

+In Section 4 the Riemann-Zariski space and the valuation spectrum of internal Dedekind rings and their quotient fields is investigated.
 It is also shown that Archimedean absolute values can be transformed into true valuations.

-In Section 4 uniform structures are defined and we establish a relation between nonstandard Dedekind rings and standard rings and their completions.
-Nonstandard number fields are complete with respect to all standard absolute values.
-We show that the standard adele ring and the group of ideles can be obtained with as a subquotient of a nonstandard number field.